Lecrapouille/OpenGlassBox/doc/script.md

 end
 ```

 Every command in a rule must validate before any command is executed.
-If one refuses, the whole rule is skipped for that tick, so rules are atomic.
+If one refuses, the whole rule is skipped for that tick.

 - `mapRule` uses map commands and can select cells with `randomTilesPercent`.
 - `unitRule` uses `local`, `global`, `map`, `agent Type to Target add [ Res N ]`, and `hour between A B`.